home films tv biog news shop forum more all sites русский

 And there is another sexual-chaste relationship (Savage Messiah, Clouds of Glory etc) as the nurse lies naked on Buckner's bed and he caresses her body, seeing only the glory of god in her body.

 Subtle scenes include Hansel and Gretel following Bruckner, always together and always a short distance away, as Bruckner sits in the sand as the sand falls from his fingers like time slipping away.
 And in a confessional as a penance for his (chaste) sins Bruckner is told by the priest to play Bach.
-The organ playing scene edits from the fingers playing, to Bruckner and then back, making it obvious the actor is not really playing the organ.
-This demonstrates the power of Richard Chamberlain actually playing the piano in The Music Lovers.
+The organ playing scene edits from the fingers playing, to Bruckner and then back to the fingers, make it obvious the actor is not really playing the organ.
+This compares with the authenticity of filming Richard Chamberlain actually playing the piano in The Music Lovers.

-At the end when Bruckner is discharged and drives away, clearly unchanged, it turns out the nurse is actually the doctor and the disguise was part of the therapy, but she decided to stop since if Bruckner is had been cured he "may never have written a note of music...he is a happy celibate".
+At the conclusion when Bruckner is discharged and drives away, clearly unchanged, it turns out the nurse is actually the doctor and the disguise was part of the therapy, but she decided to stop treatment since if Bruckner had been cured he "may never have written a note of music...he is a happy celibate".

 Television actor Peter Mackriel plays Bruckner with Carsten Norgaard and Catherine Nielson playing Hansel and Gretel.
 Both would also appear in Prisoners of Honor.
 The editor is Brian Tagg, director of photography is Robin Vidgeon with some camerawork by Ken under the name Alf Russell, Victoria Russell is responsible for costumes (as her mother did previously for Ken Russell) and the script is by Ken.
 It was filmed in Hampshire and Kent, and the initial sequences in The Rhinefield Hotel.